 - The site periodically suffers delays, which the company typically addresses on social media forums including Telegram.

 - You can’t make withdrawals in cryptocurrencies and must first convert the funds to fiat money.
-The good news is eToro plans a digital wallet in 2018 that will allow users to make withdrawals in crypto.

 - As of year-end 2017, they stopped allowing edits on stop losses for cryptocurrencies.